bepu/bepuphysics2/Documentation/GettingStarted.md

 The `CollidableDescription` takes a reference to a shape allocated in the `Simulation.Shapes` set.
 Shapes are allocated independently from bodies.
 Multiple bodies can refer to the same allocated shape.
 Collidables are also allowed to refer to no shape at all which can be useful for creating some constraint systems.

 Note that there is no internal list of `BodyDescription` instances, nor a single "Body" type anywhere.
-Instead, all body properties are split across several buffers.
+Instead, body properties are split across different buffers depending on internal memory access patterns.
 Further, there are multiple `BodySet` instances, each with their own set of buffers.
 These buffers are set up for efficient internal access, with the first `BodySet` storing all active bodies and the later sets containing inactive body data.
 The `BodyDescription` is decomposed into these separate pieces upon being added.

 To access an existing body's data, the body's current memory location must be looked up using the handle returned by the `Add` call.
 The `BodyReference` convenience type can make this a little easier by hiding the lookup process.
+You can get a `BodyReference` by indexing: `Simulation.Bodies[BodyHandle]`.

 Bodies may move around in memory during execution or when other bodies are added, removed, awoken, or slept.
-Holding onto the raw memory location through one of these changes may result in the pointer pointing to undefined data; the handle should be used to perform a fresh lookup any time the memory location could have been invalidated.
+Holding onto the raw memory location through one of these changes may result in the pointer pointing to undefined data.
+The `BodyReference` type performs lookups on demand, and remains valid so long as the wrapped `BodyHandle` does.

 ## Statics